 Gathering at 4:30 AM — yeah, you read it right….

 Bring your telescope if you like, or use ours!

 Free parking in Wildwood garage on Mississippi Ave.
 Enter on Mississippi near Westgate (SW of Granville, just NE of Westgate)

 FRIDAY, JAN.
 12, 2018

-Our talk Friday, Jan 12, 2018 will be on “Cassini’s Grand Finale.”
+Our talk Friday, Jan 12, 2018 was on “Cassini’s Grand Finale.”
 Cassini went out with a great ‘splash’ in September, marking the end of a landmark mission — or was it the end?
 The discoveries are still making headlines, and more are surely to come.

-Our speaker will be JPL’s Dr. Bonnie Buratti.
+Our speaker was JPL’s Dr. Bonnie Buratti.
 You may have seen her interviewed recently, or even have one of her wonderful books.
 This will be another great talk in our series, so please join us at 7 PM this Friday.

 Please CLICK HERE to take a look at this month’s bulletin (you can also browse previous ones).
 It has more information about the program, plus very interesting news about Saturn’s rings, the great gravitational wave “event of the year,” the most massive stars — and also the upcoming total lunar eclipse.